nightlog321/YodhaDB/README.md

 - **Memory and Cache-Aware Layouts**

-  Use EBPF,Direct memory access(DPDK) to skip system calls and hit the disk directly to extract data.
+  Use EBPF,Direct memory access(DMA)/(DPDK) to skip system calls and hit the disk directly to extract data.
   Additional exploration of cache-line alignment, prefetching strategies, and vectorized execution paths could further improve performance on modern CPUs.